DFHack/dfhack/docs/builtins/plug.rst

 plug
 ====

-Tags: system
+Tags: :dfhack-tag:`system`
 :dfhack-keybind:`plug`

-:index:`Lists available plugins and whether they are enabled.
+:index:`List available plugins and whether they are enabled.
-<plug; Lists available plugins and whether they are enabled.>`
+<plug; List available plugins and whether they are enabled.>`

 Usage: